eat well

 There are lots of great ways that you can reduce your food waste at home.

 Plan your meals, buy the right amount of food you need, use your leftovers in other meals, store things correctly, freeze things when you can!
-Watch the video below to find out more.
+Visit Love Food Hate Waste to find more handy tips.